cacoco/cacoco.github.com/source/_posts/2013-05-04-install-latest-maxmind-database-into-maven-repository-using-thor.markdown

   </div>
 </div>

+By including as a Maven dependency the JAR will be on the classpath and access to the .dat file can happen as a classpath resource.

 ####Loading the File

 Most of our applications were written in Java using [Spring](http://www.springsource.org/documentation) for dependency injection.
 We wrapped the ```com.maxmind.geoip.LookupService``` in a thin layer of our own code to provide our applications with a simple interface.
 To do this we made our service inherit from Spring's ApplicationContextAware Interface and override the ```setApplicationContext(..)``` method like such: